Jeepen/CTC/README.md

-# CTC for paper entitled "Sampling in the case‐time‐control design among drug users when outcome prevents further treatment" by
+# Code for paper "Sampling in the case‐time‐control design among drug users when outcome prevents further treatment" by
 Jeppe Ekstrand Halkjær Madsen, Jesper Hallas, Thomas Scheike, and Christian Pipper.

 *simResults.rds* contains the result of the main simulation - the code for the simulation is in *simulation.R*.